fiorix/go-diameter/README.md

 TLS degrades performance a bit, as well as reflection (Unmarshal).
 Those are important tradeoffs you might have to consider.

-Besides this, the source code (and sub-packages) has function benchmarks that can help you understand what's fast and what's not.
-You'll see that parsing messages is much slower than writing them, for example.
+Besides this, the source code (and sub-packages) have function benchmarks that can help you understand what's fast and isn't.
+You will see that parsing messages is much slower than writing them, for example.
 This is because in order to parse messages it makes numerous dictionary lookups for AVP types, to be able to decode them.
 Encoding messages require less